dwrobel/flatcam/README.md

 =================================================

+24.02.2019

+- fixed a small bug in the Tool Solder Paste: the App don't take into consideration pads already filled with solder paste.

 23.02.2019

 - remade the SolderPaste geometry generation function in ToolSoderPaste to work in certain scenarios where the Gerber pads in the SolderPaste mask Gerber may be just pads outlines